Decdec-codelover/Decbrew/README.md

 <a id="set_passwd" /> <!-- for reference in installation section -->
 > [!TIP]
 > Setting a password as instructed in the VT-2 login screen is recommended.
-It is also recommended to enable signed boot:
+It is also recommended to enable signed boot unless you're installing another_os:
 >
 > ```bash
 > sudo chromeos-setdevpasswd